top of page

 Undergraduate research assistant (Spring 2020-Spring 2021)

-Arshya earned a double Major in Microbiology and Biology.
-He worked on projects including calculation of the growth speed of the lab's Caballeronia isolates at different temperatures and an experiment comparing the fitness outcomes of different Caballeronia strains.
-He is now a PhD student in Boll Lab studying antimicrobial resistance.
+Arshya worked on projects including calculation of the growth speed of the lab's Caballeronia isolates at different temperatures and an experiment comparing the fitness outcomes of different Caballeronia strains.
+He is now a PhD student at UT Dallas studying antimicrobial resistance.

 Shaikh_edited.png